-Figure 2: (Red line) Fraction of reconstructable $D^0$ mesons.
+Figure 2: (Red line) Fraction of reconstructable D0 mesons.
 (Black line) Fraction after a certain set of cuts has been applied to suppress background.
 Filled symbols are the CD0 review points and Open ones are this simulation.

-The next step in the analysis, in order to estimate the physics performance, is a careful evaluation of the S/B as a function of pT which should, among other things, include: a) a proper signal rescaling so that the number of embedded D reflects the anticipated charm production cross section, and b) the careful evaluation and rescaling of background levels including those resulting from combining a D-daughter track with a random track from the event.
+The next step in the analysis, in order to estimate the physics performance, is a careful evaluation of the S/B as a function of p_T which should, among other things, include: a) a proper signal rescaling so that the number of embedded D0 reflects the anticipated charm production cross section, and b) the careful evaluation and rescaling of background levels including those resulting from combining a D0-daughter track with a random track from the event.
 As STAR and PHENIX differ in their estimates of total charm production cross section by about a factor of two, we used the lower of the two estimates (PHENIX).
 Figure 3 shows the resulting signal significance levels and its error for an extrapolated 500 millions event sample.
-The size of this data sample is expected to reflect 2-3 months of RHIC running time, if one uses realistic duty factors (10 hours/day) in data taking.
-We see that excellent levels can be achieved even at low pT values.
-We can now use this information and fold it with an expected pT shape in order to simulate a resulting pT distribution.
-Figure 4 shows how the anticipated D-meson pT spectrum for the same extrapolated sample is going to look like.
-Notice the broad range of pT reach and the expected accuracy of the points.
-We observe that we can achieve good signal significance for a wide range of transverse momentum values, starting almost at zero pT (a realistic cut off value for an acceptable S/N ratio is around 300 MeV/c).
+The size of this data sample is expected to reflect 2-3 months of RHIC running time, if one uses realistic duty factors (20-40%) in data taking.
+We see that excellent levels can be achieved even at low p_T values.
+We can now use this information and fold it with an expected p_T shape in order to simulate a resulting p_T distribution.
+Figure 4 shows how the anticipated D-meson p_T spectrum for the same extrapolated sample is going to look like.
+Notice the broad range of p_T reach and the expected accuracy of the points.
+This sample is expected to be the result of a year's run (~6 months of RHIC running).
+We observe that we can achieve good signal significance for a wide range of transverse momentum values, starting almost at zero p_T (a realistic cut off value for an acceptable S/N ratio is around 300 MeV).